 Testers loved the feel (and the price) of the Kijaro!

-For $40, this chair isn't just a good value, it is a great value, which is why we have awarded it our Best Buy award.
+This chair is a great value, which is why we have awarded it our Best Buy award.
 We feel that this chair will last for many years and is good for a large variety of uses.
 These factors, coupled with its price, result in the Kijaro taking home top honors yet again.

 Testers loved the back support and the mega useful carrying strap of our Best Buy winner - the Kijaro chair.

 The Kijaro Dual Lock Folding Chair performs nearly as well as our Editors' Choice winner, the ALPS Mountaineering King Kong, yet it cost less than half of the price.
 It is easy to carry and is recommended for a wide variety of activities.
 Thanks to its taut seat, this chair has a very supportive feeling.
 Almost all our testers thought it was comfortable, but some did prefer the more slack and cushioned feeling of the King Kong or the Camp X. Overall, the Kijaro was received with great reviews and is an affordable, reliable, and versatile camping chair option.